 After launching Snapdragon 730G last year Qualcomm released a new SoC this year, Snapdragon 720G.
 Because the mobile gaming market is growing at a rapid pace year after year Qualcomm is trying to manufacture low-budget gaming SoCs.
 As you can see the name includes the character “G” at the end of the model number which suggests this is a gaming-oriented SoC for lower mid-range Smartphones.

-So if you are waiting for a good budget gaming smartphone with Qualcomm SoC this might be the best article you stumbled upon so let get started with the comparison.
+So if you are looking for a good budget gaming smartphone with Qualcomm SoC this might be the best article you stumbled upon so let get started with the comparison.
+You can also read our comparison between Qualcomm’s gaming-centric chipset powered device Poco X2 and Realme 6 Pro.

 Snapdragon 730G vs 720G Comparison